The Forum at 343 East 74th Street

 The Forum at 343 East 74th Street is a 25-story residential condop building located on the Upper East Side in New York City.
-The building's location, midblock between First and Second Avenue on 74th Street makes the building visible from many parts of the Upper East Side.
+The building is located midblock between First and Second Avenue on 74th Street.

 The building, which was completed in 1986, was opened to residents in 1987 and comprises 148 apartment units ranging in size from studios to three-bedroom apartments.
+This does not account for apartment combinations.

 The building

 The Forum, which was designed by architect Elliott Vilkas, is often noted from a distance for its pronounced sloping curtain wall on the building's south side.
 The sloping glass wall was designed to provide optimum light for the duplex and triplex units that occupy the top floors.
 The building's massing is also noted as unique for a midblock building, with roughly half of its frontage set back to create a small plaza along 74th Street featuring two-story arched windows at the base of the building.

 The apartments in the building range in size from 550 sqft studios to 1900 sqft three-bedroom penthouse units.
 The building's top five floors make up a penthouse complex, comprising a small number of large three-bedroom duplex and triplex apartments.

 The Forum is located roughly equidistant between First and Second Avenues, whereas taller buildings in Manhattan are typically located at the corner intersection of an avenue due to zoning restrictions.
 The Forum is located between the Holy Trinity Greek Orthodox Cathedral and the Jan Hus Presbyterian Church.
 Also located on the same block as the Forum are The Cathedral School and IPS (The International Preschools).

 Among other amenities, the building features a parking garage, health club, roof deck and concierge.
 Each of the units in the building includes a washer dryer unit, which was relatively unique in the mid-1980s when the building was constructed.